Phoenix Performing Arts Programs

 Associate of Fine Arts in Dance

-This intense 2-year program is aimed at aspiring dancers who plan to transfer to a 4-year school or pursue a career in dance.
+This intense two-year program is aimed at aspiring dancers who plan to transfer to a 4-year school or pursue a career in dance.
 This degree program includes dance training in jazz, modern and ballet.
-Students get to participate in 2 concerts each year.

 Associate in Applied Science in Music Business